mlarocque22/stock_text_files/README.md

 NASDAQ.txt is a list of every stock on the NASDAQ stock exchange, with their ticker.

-COMPOSITE.txt is a combined list of NYSE and NASDAQ

 Portfolio_update_total.txt is the most current returns on the portfolio created from my Stock_Screener program

 Inside the Penny_Stocks folder there are multiple text files which just show every NYSE and NASDAQ stock under a set price threshold